English language requirements

-The Graduate Certificate of Marketing gives you expertise applies in different industries.
-This is an investment in your professional future.
-The course is open to students with work experience but have not completed a bachelor degree.
+The Graduate Certificate of Marketing builds your skills in research, data analysis and strategic thinking.
+It’s an investment in your professional future.
+The course is suitable for applicants with relevant work experience who have not completed a bachelor degree.

-Completing the Graduate Certificate of Marketing means that you are on the path to obtaining Deakin’s Graduate Diploma of Marketing, and ultimately a Master of Marketing degree.Read More
+Completing the Graduate Certificate of Marketing means you’ll be on the path to obtaining Deakin’s Graduate Diploma of Marketing and, ultimately, a Master of Marketing degree.Read More

 Campuses by intake